pantheon-systems/documentation/source/docs/assets/images/readme.md

 # Images
-Images should show users single actions, in context.
-Use more than one image to show a procedure so that users can track the differences, especially cause/effect relationships.
+Images represent a user's single action, in context.
+Use one image for each step of a procedure so that users can track the differences, especially cause/effect relationships.
 Save images inside of this directory, no matter the location of the document(s) that contain them.

 ## Capturing Screenshots